grav/aws-lumo-cljs-runtime/BUILD.md

 ## Building the runtime and publishing it as a Lambda layer

-For convenience, the above operations can also be executed with `make`:

 The supplied `Makefile` in this repo will take care of the details:

 ```